KRSM-LP

-KRSM-LP (98.9 FM) is an FM radio station broadcasting on a frequency of 98.9 Megahertz.
+KRSM-LP (98.9 FM) is an FM radio station broadcasting on a frequency of 98.9 MHz.
 KRSM-LP has a Public broadcasting format and is licensed to the city of Minneapolis, Minnesota.

 The station is based out of the Phillips neighborhood of Minneapolis.
 The station broadcasts programming in six languages: English, Spanish, Somali, Ojibwe, Hmong, and Haitian Creole.

 The station's studios are located in the Waite House Community Center.

+The stations mission is to amplify the voices, stories, cultures and conversations happening in your neighborhood.
+KRSM is a social enterprise of Pillsbury United Communities.

+In the past, the station has held fundraisers to help the local community.